Oglaf/D365FO-Prepare-D365DevelopmentMachine/README.md

 ## d365fo.tools
 If you are not already using [d365fo.tools](https://github.com/d365collaborative/d365fo.tools) you should!
 You can use the Install-D365SupportingSoftware command to install the packages this script does, quickly.

-## Contributions are Encouraged
+## Contributions are encouraged
 There are several ways to contribute or give thanks:

 A. Fork this repository, commit the necessary changes to your forked repository, then issue a pull request.
-This will notify me to review the changes, test them, and incorporate them into the main script.

-B. Comment on [the blog post at Calafell.me](http://calafell.me/automatically-prepare-a-development-vm-for-microsoft-dynamics-365-for-finance-and-operations/).
-I will evaluate the suggestion and incorporate into the script.
+B. Comment on the blog post at [Calafell.me](http://calafell.me/automatically-prepare-a-development-vm-for-microsoft-dynamics-365-for-finance-and-operations/).

-C. Tweet me at [@dodiggitydag](https://twitter.com/dodiggitydag).
+C. Tweet the original author at [@dodiggitydag](https://twitter.com/dodiggitydag).